leynos/concordat-vale/docs/stilyagi-design.md

 ## Generated `.vale.ini`

-- Always pins `StylesPath = styles` so the package structure matches the guidance in `docs/packaging-a-vale-style-as-a-zip.md` even if the on-disk source directory differs.
+- Defaults to `StylesPath = styles`, but honours the CLI/environment override so packages can opt into custom directory names without post-processing.
-- Injects `BasedOnStyles` using the discovered style directory names so the value remains consistent with Vale's casing rules.
+- Injects `BasedOnStyles` using the discovered style directory names so the value remains consistent with Vale's casing rules or any explicit `--style` values coming from `STILYAGI_STYLE`.
 - Records `Vocab = <name>` only when a vocabulary is chosen so consumers are not forced to create placeholder directories.